ALKIMI (ALKIMI) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 ALKIMI Historical Price

-According to the latest data gathered on ALKIMI live price page, the current price of ALKIMI is 0.02946USD.
+According to the latest data gathered on ALKIMI live price page, the current price of ALKIMI is 0.02883USD.
 The circulating supply of ALKIMI(ALKIMI) is

 In the past 24 hours, ALKIMI has shown a price movement of